Beverley continues to suffer pain after supposed “quick fix” operation in 2006

 Beverley Burrows, a 51-year-old teaching assistant from Wrexham, began suffering from mild stress urinary incontinence after childbirth.
 Her GP referred her to a consultant, who suggested she do exercises to strengthen her pelvic muscles.

-The exercises failed to help and, after several meetings, the consultant recommended an operation to insert trans-vaginal tape (TVT) to support her urethra.
+The exercises failed to help and, after several meetings, the consultant recommended an operation to insert tension-free vaginal tape (TVT) to support her urethra.
 The mother-of-three had the operation in 2006, and the symptoms stopped for a couple of years.

 However, in 2008, the urinary incontinence returned and worsened, causing Beverley significant pain and mobility issues.
 She also developed a series of urinary tract infections.
 Medical staff suggested it was nerve damage and prescribed strong medication, but it did little to stem her pain.